Welcoming a Puppy or Rescue Dog? Start with the Right Trainer

 👉 Not all dog trainers use the same methods.

-So how do you know who to trust?
+So, how do you know who to trust?

 🌍 Imagine You’re in a Foreign Country

-You might accidentally offend someone, drive on the wrong side of the road, or break a local custom — not out of defiance, but confusion.
+Imagine arriving in a country where you don’t speak the language and don’t know the rules.
+You might accidentally offend someone, drive on the wrong side of the road, or break a local custom—not out of defiance but because you don't know any better.

-It’s not their job to know the rules — it’s your job to teach them clearly and kindly.
+It’s not their job to know the rules.
+It’s your job to teach them clearly and kindly.

 📚 What Happens When Dogs Are Punished?

-Let’s take a simple example:
+Let’s consider a simple example:

 A child is learning to read.
 They stumble on a word.
+You have two choices:

 Option A: Reward-Based Teaching

-You say, “Try that one again — you almost had it!”
+You say, “Try that one again—you almost had it!”
 When they get it right, you smile and say, “Brilliant!”
 You might even give them a gold star.
 They beam with pride.

-✅ They feel safe, supported — and they want to keep learning.
+✅ They feel safe, supported, and they want to keep learning.

 Option B: Punishment-Based Teaching